- What we collect

 - Preserving our collections

 The Australian Constitution defines the boundaries of law-making powers between the Commonwealth and the States/Territories.
-Although Government publications are not subject to Legal Deposit, the National Library actively collects them.

 What does the library hold?